Andover-Robotics/software-docs/the-opmode-1/telemetry-and-debugging.md

 For a more comprehensive reference, visit [Android's debugging documentation](https://developer.android.com/studio/debug) and [IntelliJ IDEA's debugging documentation](https://www.jetbrains.com/help/idea/debugging-code.html).
 Remember that Android Studio is based on IntelliJ IDEA.

+## Check your Understanding

+1. Why do we use telemetry?
+2. When do you need to add telemetry.update()?
+3. What are the functionalities of the Android Studio debugger?